 82. Riyria Revelations by Michael J. Sullivan

-Royce Melborn and Hadrian Blackwater are partners in crime, and one of their greatest talents is flying under the radar — until they’re swept up in an assassination plot and sentenced to death.
+Riyria Revelations centers on Royce Melborn and Hadrian Blackwater, partners in crime.
+One of their greatest talents is flying under the radar — until they’re swept up in an assassination plot and sentenced to death.
 In order to escape, they must run, and the unwitting journey they embark upon is both mythic in scale and very intimate in human emotion.

 83. Saga of Recluce by L. E. Modesitt, Jr.